egon89/java-monorepo/java-io/java-io.md

 System.out.println(attr.fileKey());  // (dev=10305,ino=11205364)
 ```

+### POSIX File Permissions
+- POSIX (Portable Operating System Interface for Unix) is a set of standards designed to ensure interoperability among different flavors of UNIX
+- Besides file owner and group owner, POSIX supports file permissions like:
+  - read, write and execute permissions
+    - for the
+      - file owner,
+      - members of the same group
+      - everyone else

 ## I/O Stream
 - A stream is a sequence of data
     - A program uses an input stream to read data from a source, one item at a time and an output stream to write data to a destination, one item at time